aperlato/test-repo/README.md

 # Test repo
-This is about for testing stuff on github. vds
+This is about for testing stuff on GitHub.